brunochaves77/snakegame/README.md

 ## How it works

-This project is uses the basic frontend:
+This project uses the basic frontend:
 1. Javascript
 2. HTML
 3. CSS (for style the page and the game)